Why should I choose Bellin college?

 How do I know if my credits transfer?

-If I am accepted to Bellin College, am I automatically in the nursing or medical imaging program?
+If I am accepted to Bellin College, do I also have to apply for entry into my program?

 What is the cost of your programs?